jfBiswajit/note_keeper/readme.md

 I want to thank Kenny Hill and Maureen C. for taking such great care of me during the entire process.
 I am humbled beyond words for the opportunity to work among such authentic people as Donnie Small and Tatiana Brasil.
 I am truly looking forward to starting my FB journey next week and really excited to start getting to know the team!

 Don't search for happyness.
 Happyness lies in small things!

+I will die one day like everyone else did

+What men like is feminity.
+Not feebleness.

+We should always be happy in our life because we don't know when we will be silent forever ❤

+Stop worrying.
+Nobody is going to kill you!

+For god sake!!
+Keep your mouth shut.